-Continue reading Announcement: Audio TK 2.0.0
+Continue reading Announcement: Audio TK 2.1.0

-I’m happy to announce the update of the chorus and the universal variable delay based on the Audio Toolkit.
+I’m happy to announce the release of a modeling of the Fender Bassman preamplifier stage based on the Audio Toolkit.
 They are available on Windows and OS X (min.
-10.11) in different formats.
+10.9) in different formats.

 In a previous post, I explained how I modeled the triode inverter circuit.
 I’ve decided to put it inside two different plugins, so I’d like to present in 4 pictures their differences.

 After the announce of JUCE 5 release, I played a little bit with it, and then decided to read the only book on JUCE.
 It’s outdated and tackles JUCE 2.1.2.
 But who knows, it may be a gem?

 As some may have seen online, ROLI released a new version of JUCE.
 The nice thing is that they added a new tier for people like me who don’t sell plugins but who don’t want to release their code under the GPL license for diverse reasons (for me, it was formerly incompatibility between VST3 license and the GPL).